CopperEgg/apidocs/index.md

 ##### [Definitions](alerts/definitions.html)
 Alert Definitions define the conditions which are periodically checked and if the conditions are met then an Alert is generated.
 The following actions can be performed using this API.
- - Index - Fetch all your Alert Definition
+ - Index - Fetch all your Alert Definition.
  - Show - Show in-depth information for a single Alert Definition.
  - Update - Update/Create an Alert Definition.